-How You Can Get Rid of Slugs in the Garden
+How to Get Rid of Slugs in the Garden

 How to Know if You Have Slugs